luyadev/luya.io/docs/guide/concepts/hooks.md

 }
 ```

-If <class name="luya\Hook" method="on" /> is called multiple times in a request cycle the output will concated and sorted by execution time.
+If <class name="luya\Hook" method="on" /> is called multiple times in a request cycle the output will concatenated and sorted by execution time.

 ## Using array output

-Sometimes it is more convenient to iterate elements instead of concant the output.
+Sometimes it is more convenient to iterate elements instead of concatenate the output.
 This can be helpful e.g. if you are working with list outputs:

 ```php
 Hook::on('fooBarArray', function($hook) {